Calibre Member Stories

 Linda

-Linda was born totally blind, but the rest of her family are fully sighted.
+Linda was born totally blind, but the rest of her family is fully sighted.
 She first discovered her love of books because her mum read to her so much.
 In 1979, aged eleven, she joined Calibre and is one of it's longest standing members.

 Read Linda's full story here: